Who can get a sexual abuse restraining order? Can a minor get an order?

 If you are going to be in court without a lawyer, our Preparing for Court – By Yourself section may be useful to you.

-Can I extend my order?
+Can I change, extend, or cancel my order?